Financial readiness is unit readiness

 Financial stress harms the entire community.
 Commanders seek to improve financial readiness, but lack current, actionable data.

-Service members are especially vulnerable to financial stress and problem debt due to inexperience, poor understanding, and easy credit.
-This vulnerability lowers readiness, drives suicide risk, and hurts retention and performance.
+Service members are especially vulnerable to financial stress and problem debt due to inexperience mixed with easy credit.
+This vulnerability lowers readiness, and hurts retention and performance, and drives suicide risk.

 Nearly 9 in 10 active service members and 84% of spouses or partners have worries about personal finances.